-1st domestic unsecured convertible bonds 2nd domestic unsecured convertible bonds Offering amount NT\$800,000 thousand NT\$300,000 thousand Issue date December 22, 2015 March 12, 2018 Issuance price At par value At par value Face interest rate 0% 0% Issue period December 22, 2015, to December 22, 2018 March 12, 2018, to March 12, 2021 Redemption at the option of the Company The Group may redeem the bonds within 5 trading days after the bonds' recovery reference date with cash at a 1.5% yield rate at any time from January 22, 2016, to November 12, 2018, if the closing price of the common shares on the TPEx on each trading day during a period of 30 consecutive trading days exceeds 30% of the conversion price or if the amount of unconvertible bonds is less than 10% of the offering amount.
+2nd domestic unsecured convertible l onds

+Offering amount NT\$300,000 thousand

+Issue date March 12, 2018 Issuance price At par value

+Face interest rate 0%

+Issue period March 12, 2018, to March 12, 2021

+Redemption at the option of

+the Company

 The Group may redeem the bonds within 5 trading days after the bonds' recovery reference date with cash at par value at any time from June 12, 2018, to February 2, 2021, if the closing price of the common shares on the TPEx on each trading day during a period of 30 consecutive trading days exceeds 30% of the conversion price or if the amount of unconvertible bonds is less than 10% of the offering amount.

+Redemption at the option of

+the Holder

-Redemption at the option of the Holder Each Holder has the right to require the Group to redeem the Holder's bonds on December 22, 2017, at a redemption price equal to the principal amount of the bonds with a yield-to-maturity of 0.5% per annum. (note 2) Each Holder has the right to require the Group to redeem the Holder's bonds on March 12, 2020, at a redemption price equal to the principal amount of the bonds with a yield-to-maturity of 0.5% per annum. (note 2) Conversion period Each Holder of the bonds has the right at any time during the period from January 22, 2016, to the maturity date of the bond, to convert their bonds.
-Each Holder of the bonds has the right at any time during the period from June 12, 2018, to the maturity date of the bond, to convert their bonds.
-Conversion price on December 31, 2020 (note 1) - NT\$29.50
+Each Holder has the right to require the Group to redeem the Holder's bonds on March 12, 2020, at a redemption price equal to the principal amount of the bonds with a yield-to-maturity of 0.5% per annum. (note)

+Conversion period Each Holder of the bonds has the right at any time during the period from June 12, 2018, to the maturity date of the bond, to convert their bonds.

+Note:

-- Note 1: The conversion price will be subject to adjustment in accordance with the conversion formula when the Group increases its capital or upon the occurrence of certain events involving the convertible bonds payable. - Note 2: Due to the conditions listed above, the Group reclassified its long-term bonds to current portion.
+Due to the conditions listed above, the Group reclassified its long-term bonds to current portion.
 The bond holders have the optional rights to require the Group to redeem the bonds.

-(1) Lease liabilities
+(i) Lease liabilities

-The Group leases vehicles, employees' dormitories and warehouses.
+The Group leases vehicles and warehouses.
 The leases typically run for a period of one year.
 These leases are short-term or leases of low-value items.
 The Group has elected not to recognize its right-of-use assets and lease liabilities for these leases.